nice-digital/nice-design-system/README.md

 - remove grunt and use npm scripts
 - Node 8.9+ requried for local development (because CSS modules 3 requires 8.9+)
 - drop support for Sublime as an IDE - prefer vscode
-- removed nunjucks templates, we now recommend using React components.
+- removed nunjucks templates, we now recommend using React components
+- removed the inverse panel
+- moved `$colour-panel-default` and `$colour-panel-default-border` into the panel package and renamed `$colour-panel-default` to `$colour-panel-default-background`.